-Since its humble beginning, Welcome House has received over $8,000,000 in private donations, served 1,400,000 meals, held more than 44,000 12 step meetings, and helped over 17,000 men seeking sobriety and a place to turn their lives around.
-The men of P III believed that service to others, lending a helping a hand, and paying your own way was, and is, the path to living a rich and fulfilling life.
+Since its’ humble, rag-tag beginnings, Welcome House has evolved into a respected and professional sober living recovery program.
+The charity has received more than $8 million in private donations, served over 1.4 million meals, held over 44,000 12-step meetings, and helped more than 17,000 men seeking sobriety and a place in which to turn their lives around.
+The men of P III believed that every man deserved a second chance, and that service to others, lending a helping a hand, and paying your own way was, and is, the path to living a rich and fulfilling life.
 Sober.

 Welcome House is a 501(c)(3) organization and was incorporated in 1971.